jedelman8/nxos-ansible/README.md

 #### Automated Configuration Management

 We'll now walk through a few example playbooks used for automating configuration management.
-For the examples, it can be assumed that the `hosts` file being used has several Nexus 9000 series switches such as this:
+For the examples, it can be assumed that the `hosts` file being used has several Nexus 9000 series switches such as what is shown below.
+If you only have one, that's fine.
+Just make sure `hosts` file reflects that.

+**AND ALSO REMOVE THE `wan` GROUP**

 ```
 [spine]